HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 #### 7. Label in interactive mode

-To use this functionality, activate `Auto-Annotation` and use `Autotdetect` rectangle for drawing boxes
+To use this functionality, activate `Auto-Annotation` and use `Autodetect` rectangle for drawing boxes

 Example below :